kfrostare/ATM_simulation/README.md

 In order to ensure that an Account holder can only withdraw funds that he has balance for
 I want to allow a withdrawal only if there are sufficient funds in the account

+As an ATM operator
+In order for our customers to withdraw funds
+I need to make sure that we only allow withdrawals if there are funds available